 A broad leaf plant herbicide is best to try and control it, or for a more organic method, try liquid chelated iron, which also works on other clover type weeds in a lawn.

-- Fertilize: During the growing season with a good half strength plant food.
-Add compost to planting holes.
+- Fertilize once a month during the growing season with half strength all purpose plant food.

 - Propagate by dividing the clumps of bulbs.

 - Flowers appear in late spring to early summer.

 - Most varieties are cold hardy in zones 6 and above.
 In colder climates, dig up the bulbs to use as indoor plants.